 Biologists with FWRI's Habitat Research program collect and analyze freshwater, marine and upland habitat and species data to aid in effective preservation, management and restoration decision-making.

-Coastal wetlands are ecosystems that contain mangrove forests and salt marshes.
-They provide essential habitats for various species of fish, crustaceans and coastal birds.
-This division of habitat research focuses primarily on assessment and management of Florida's coastal wetland habitats.
+Coastal wetlands in Florida include mangrove forests and salt marshes.
+These ecosystems provide essential habitats for a large number of fish, crustaceans, and coastal birds.
+This habitat research program focuses primarily on assessment and monitoring of Florida's coastal wetlands.

 Our primary concern is the conservation of Florida's coral habitats, which range from the Dry Tortugas National Park, approximately 60 miles west of Key West, to Martin County, approximately 100 miles north of Miami and up the gulf coast of Florida.
 These extremely diverse habitats provide shelter, food, and breeding sites for a wide variety of commercially and aesthetically important organisms.

 Aquatic plants provide important environmental benefits for Florida’s freshwater ecosystems.
 FWRI’s Freshwater Plants team conducts research on lakes, rivers, streams, and wetlands to address priority aquatic plant issues.
 Results from this research are used to develop improved management strategies on freshwater systems across the state.

 Florida’s seagrass beds are vital marine ecosystems, providing food, habitat and nursery areas for numerous species, shellfish, manatees and sea turtles.
 Research staff provides resource managers with data necessary to make effective decisions about the preservation, management and restoration of seagrass communities.